There’s something liberating about owning a toy hauler. Not only do you get to carry your home with you, but also your ATVs, dirtbikes, and whatnot.

 If none of the above styles float your boat and you want more flexibility in customization, the Sundowner Pro-grade toy hauler is your best bet.

 To start with, you get to choose from a variety of floorplans and sizes.
-But all of these models have one thing in common – they’re super spacious, with a width up to 8.6 feet and height up to 9 feet.
+But all of these models have one thing in common – they’re super spacious, with a width of up to 8.6 feet and a height of up to 9 feet.

-Apart from this, you get some very accommodating kitchens and bedrooms as well.
+Apart from this, you also get some very accommodating kitchens and bedrooms.

 The all-aluminum construction makes this large toy hauler very lightweight and easy to tow, so it’s an excellent choice to consider if you want lots of space to live in.